hansonmcoombs/training-basic_python/sphinx/source/index.rst

 Practice Exercises
 ------------------------

-We have developed a set of practice exercises to give you a taste of doing your own scripting. #todo insert link These exercises are facillitated through github for classroom, so we recommend that you wait until you have finished :doc:`the lesson on version control <version_control>` before you begin to explore the exercises.
+We have developed a set of practice exercises to give you a taste of doing your own scripting.
+These exercises are facillitated through Github Classroom, so we recommend that you wait until you have finished :doc:`the lesson on version control <version_control>` before you begin to explore the exercises.
+For more information about Github Classroom check out `these videos <>`_.
+If you want to get on to the exercises, `this link <https://classroom.github.com/a/CgnR3BXt>`_ will create a new repository with a copy of the exercises for you to begin working.

 +-------------+-------------------------------------------------------+
 | exercise    | prerequisites / associated lessons                    |